-In the summer of 2019, Yishan’s team completed construction of the world’s largest fully off-grid, 100% solar-powered desalination system to supply sustainable freshwater to Pacific Flight.
+In the summer of 2019, Yishan’s team completed construction of the world’s largest fully off-grid, 100% solar-powered desalination system to supply fresh water to Pacific Flight at Kaupalaoa.
 The system produces 34,000 gallons of water per day, enough to support several thousand trees.
-Soon after, Yishan partnered with Jill Wagner, the Director of the Hawaiʻi Island Seed Bank, and a lifelong horticulturist (and now also Terraformation’s Head of Forestry), to reintroduce native plants at Pacific Flight.
+Within six months, the team had successfully planted several thousand native trees, including rare and endangered species, with an average survival rate of 70%.